 The military cut is also sometimes called the buzz cut, which is a prime example of a short and back sides haircut.
 For a modern take, keep the top just an inch—or even a finger—longer than the usual buzz cut.
 Depending on your face shape, the buzz cut can highlight your features or complement some aspects with its height—or lack thereof.

 Editor’s Tip: While the military cut is maintenance-free, improper hair care can lead to dandruff that will show up as crusty white flakes on your scalp.
-With the hair on your head that short, it will definitely be a feature you don’t want to highlight.
-Use Clear Ice Cool Menthol Anti-Dandruff Shampoo to activate your scalp’s natural protective layer and keep it fresh all day.
+Prevent dandruff by using CLEAR Cool Sport Menthol Anti-Dandruff Shampoo for Men to activate your scalp’s natural protective layer and keep it fresh all day.

 4. Mohawk with Fade